Henry Wace (priest): Writings

-He wrote, contributed to, and edited, many publications in Christian and ecclesiastical history.
-His best-known work, of widest application, is the Dictionary of Christian Biography and Literature to the End of the Sixth Century A.D., with an Account of the Principal Sects and Heresies, written in collaboration with William Smith.
+Wace wrote, contributed to, and edited, many publications in Christian and ecclesiastical history.
+His best-known work is the Dictionary of Christian Biography and Literature to the End of the Sixth Century A.D., with an Account of the Principal Sects and Heresies, written in collaboration with William Smith.
+He worked with Philip Schaff on the second series of the Nicene and Post-Nicene Fathers.

-From 1902 to 1905 he was editor of The Churchman, an evangelical Anglican academic journal.
+From 1902 to 1905 Wace was editor of The Churchman, an evangelical Anglican academic journal.

 Other accomplishments

 He delivered the Boyle Lectures in 1874 and 1875 and the Bampton Lectures at the University of Oxford in 1879.
 He was Select Preacher at Oxford in 1880–81 and 1907 and at Cambridge in 1876, 1891, 1903, and 1910.

 He was appointed Prebendary of St Paul's Cathedral in 1881 and received the honorary freedom of the City of Canterbury in 1921.
-In 1922 he played an important role in the foundation of the Bible Churchmen's Missionary Society and was its Vice-President from 1923 until his death on 9 January 1924, following a road traffic accident.
+In 1922, he played an important role in the foundation of the Bible Churchmen's Missionary Society and was its Vice-President from 1923 until his death on 9 January 1924, following a road traffic accident.